 Step 2: Paste into Stuffolio

-Return to Stuffolio's Add/Edit Product window
+Return to Stuffolio's Add/Edit Item window

 In the Photos section, click the Paste Image button